Skip to main content

 Do hamsters like to be held?

-Your hamster will love cuddles, provided you start early and consistently pet him.
-Remember, hamsters, like other mammals, use their sense of smell, and you can begin by standing near his cage and talking to him if he’s skittish.
+Your hamster will love cuddles, provided you start early in life and consistently pet them.
+Remember, hamsters, like other mammals, use their sense of smell, and you can begin the familiarization process by standing near the cage and talking to them if they're skittish.
 These animals become aggressive if left untamed, so frequent handling needs to be your priority.

 Woman holding a hamster eating a treat